robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems/generate-valid-parentheses.md

 ### First Recursive Path - Open Parentheses
 Our first path of recursion adds an opening parens, if one can still be added.
 This path will be called exactly $n$ times.
 ### Second Recursive Path - Close Parentheses
+Our second path of recursion adds a closing parens, if there exists an opening parentheses that does not already have a closing parentheses.
 ### Implementation(Javascript)
 ```
 const backtrack = (outputArray, currString, open, close, max, level = 0) => {